Allergens

 Animal Welfare

 The humane treatment of animals is a fundamental principle of organic production.
 Livestock health-care practices and healthy living conditions are embedded in the National Organic Program regulations.
-Every certified organic farm affiliated with Straus Family Creamery submits an annual Organic Systems Plan in which animal welfare regulations are reviewed.
+We require that our independent supplying farms abide by the Organic Standards set forth by the USDA National Organic Standards Program.
+Additionally, every independent certified organic dairy farm supplier submits an annual Organic Systems Plan in which animal-welfare regulations are addressed.
+At Straus Family Creamery, organic integrity is very important to us.
+We are committed to producing the highest quality dairy products, while helping family farms and our communities through our practices.

 The cows spend time out on pasture year round grazing whenever the weather permits.
 They graze on the rich, sweet grasses that are typical for Marin and Sonoma Counties.
 In the North Bay Coast region of California, with long wet and dry seasons, the cows eat a diet of 50 to 80% forages, which include fresh grasses, silage, and hay, depending on the time of year and pasture growth.
-The other 20 to 50% consists of a variety of certified organic, Non-GMO Project Verified grains such as barley, flax meal, soy, and corn.
-All purchased feeds are certified organic and are tested to verify that they are non-GMO.
+The other 20 to 50% consists of a variety of certified organic, Non-GMO grains.
 Milking cows need a balanced diet, full of nutrients.
 We work closely with a dairy nutritionist, who has served on the National Organic Standards Board, to create a balanced diet for the cows to maintain their health and milk production.
 All of the farmers providing milk to the Creamery follow the National Organic Program's Pasture Rule – grazing and pasture management standards as defined by USDA Organic Label requirements.
 Animals must graze at least 120 days per year and obtain at least 30% dry matter intake by grazing.
 We believe giving cows access to grazing on grass contributes to good animal welfare and reduces the environmental impact on the land.
-A planned rotational grazing of the cows supports plant growth in carbon farming practices.
+A planned rotational grazing of the cows helps mitigate climate change by supporting carbon sequestration

 Organic milk supplied to Straus Family Creamery comes from several breeds of cows, including Jersey, Holstein, and Jersey-Holstein cross breeds.
-At present, the Creamery does not test for A1 or A2 proteins in cows’ milk supplied to us by twelve certified organic dairy farms.
-Our research and development team monitors ongoing scientific research of A1 and A2 proteins’ potential benefits.
+Milk from each farm is blended and used in all products.
+We do not currently test for or plan to test for A1 or A2 proteins in the cows’ milk supplied to us by the certified organic dairy farms with whom we partner.
+That said, our research and development team continue to monitor ongoing scientific research on the potential benefits of A1 and A2 proteins.

 Donations